The Hands-On Growth Laws Theory Cookbook: Digestif: Ecological implications of proteome allocation and growth laws

 Building on the catabolic and protein-synthesis fluxes identified in the previous sections as key determinants of intracellular amino-acid pools (Sec. \ref{sec2:classical},\ref{sec5:degradation},\ref{sec7:shifts}), we now introduce a leakage flux to couple internal and external amino-acid concentrations.
 This extra term lets us devise a ``cross-feeding recipe'' that ties proteome-allocation strategies directly to amino-acid exchange among cells, their surroundings, and other species.
 Reyes-González et al. were the first to link microbial growth laws with amino acid cross-feeding mediated by secreted metabolite \cite{reyes-gonzalez_dynamic_2022}.
 Here, we propose a simplified, novel version inspired by their model.
 Although introducing an original framework is unusual for a review, we believe that presenting this prototype in a recipe-style format will be useful to the field.

 Let us consider an isogenic bacterial population capable of synthesizing all amino acids, growing in a \textit{chemostat}.
-A chemostat is a continuous-culture -device in which fresh medium enters at a constant dilution rate $D$ while an equal volume of culture (cells plus residual nutrients and leaked metabolites) is simultaneously removed, keeping the total volume $V_\text{tot}$ fixed.
-In this setting, the concentration (calculated over the total volume of the flask) of nutrients and cells can reach a nonzero steady state only if the dilution rate is lower than the maximum growth rate the cells can achieve in that environment~\cite{Novick1Szilard50}.
+A chemostat is a continuous-culture device in which fresh medium enters at a constant dilution rate $D$ while an equal volume of culture (cells plus residual nutrients and leaked metabolites) is simultaneously removed, keeping the total volume $V_\text{tot}$ fixed (for a concise overview of modeling in batch, chemostat, and spatial settings, see \cite{Allen2018}) In this setting, the concentration (calculated over the total volume of the flask) of nutrients and cells can reach a nonzero steady state only if the dilution rate is lower than the maximum growth rate the cells can achieve in that environment~\cite{Novick1Szilard50}.

 To model amino acid cross-feeding in a chemostat, we need to describe the dynamics of both internal and external amino acid concentrations (rather than absolute masses).
 Concentrations directly drive diffusion, dilution, uptake, and leakage kinetics via a Michaelis-Menten or Monod dependence of the uptake rates.
-Specifically, we need to specify the dynamics of (i) the external amino acids concentration~$[M^\text{ext}_\text{A}] = M^\text{ext}_\text{A} /V_\text{tot}$, (ii) the external nutrient concentration $[M_\text{s}] = M_\text{s} / V_\text{tot}$ (here $s$ stands for carbon substrate), (iii) the total protein concentration~$M_\text{p} / V_\text{tot}$ --assumed to be proportional to the cell concentration-- and (iv) the internal amino acids concentration~$M^\text{int}_\text{A} / V_\text{tot}$.
+Specifically, we need to specify the dynamics of (i) the external amino acids concentration~$[M^\text{ext}_\text{A}] = M^\text{ext}_\text{A} /V_\text{tot}$, (ii) the external nutrient concentration $[M_\text{s}] = M_\text{s} / V_\text{tot}$ (here $s$ stands for carbon substrate), (iii) the total protein concentration~$M_p / V_\text{tot}$ --assumed to be proportional to the cell concentration-- and (iv) the internal amino acids concentration~$M^\text{int}_\text{A} / V_\text{tot}$.
 Note that the volume~$V_\text{tot}$ always refers to the volume of the entire culture (cells and medium).

 The dynamics of the external nutrients is described by